Ralanira/Wastelands-Warfare/README.md

 # Wastelands-Warfare
  Real-Time Strategy Game Demo.
-Buld a base, create an army of vehicles and destroy your enemy!
+Build a base, create an army of vehicles and destroy your enemy!